CCDirectLink/CLS/proposals/1/standardized-mod-format.md

 }
 ```

-Note that additional fields may be present.
+Note that additional unspecified fields may also be present.

-It is not required for a modloader to interpret these fields, but the modloader *may* interpret them.
+These fields may have implementation-dependent effects, including changing behaviors defined in this specification.

 ### Asset Handling

-Mods are scanned for available assets.
+If the mod has a sub-directory called `assets`, then that directory is scanned for available assets.

+Structurally, that sub-directory mirrors the CrossCode `assets` directory.

+The scan finds some subset of the files in that sub-directory (recursively, so it includes sub-sub-directories and so on), and hooks at least CrossCode's image loading, audio loading, and AJAX requests to redirect requests for files with those names.

-Assets are defined as those files with extensions: `.png`, `.json`, `.json.patch`, `.ogg`.
+The subset must contain least those files with extensions: `.png`, `.json`, `.json.patch`, `.ogg`.

-Other extensions may be added later, but note that adding `.js` may cause conflicts due to files added unnecessarily.
+Other extensions may also be supported.

 Regarding `.json.patch` files, these are treated specially.
 See Patch Files for more details.

-The mod's directory tree structurally mirrors the `assets` directory of CrossCode.

 ### Patch Files